colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 > A custom event is an event that you define so you can collect information about an interaction that's important to your business.[^1]

-Check out the links below for more info on how custom events work:
+Check out the links below for more information on how custom events work:

 - **Google Analytics v4** - [Custom events](https://support.google.com/analytics/answer/12229021)
 - **Plausible Analytics** - [Custom event goals](https://plausible.io/docs/custom-event-goals)